ddushev/vention-internship/README.md

 ## Pre-seed data

-1. Users - there are two users which can be used initially to login into the app -ddushev (admin - can add/edit/delete games) - password: 123 (any password will work for login, but if trying to change the password the old password must be correct)
+1. Users - there are two users which can be used initially to login into the app
+   - ddushev (admin - can add/edit/delete games) - password: 123 (any password will work for login, but if trying to change the password the old password must be correct)
-   -ddushev2 - password: 123(any password will work for login, but if trying to change the password the old password must be correct)
+   - ddushev2 - password: 123(any password will work for login, but if trying to change the password the old password must be correct)
+2. Games - there are several games added.

 ## Technical stack